mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Email Ayesha about registration
 - [ ] iThemba LABS September Campaign
 - [ ] [[n-gamma counter for Francois]]
-- [ ] Have a look at simulating a lead cap for a cylindrical detector, to see what the neutron multiplication looks like
 - [ ] Test the stability of the USB vs optical inputs of QtDAQ, somehow
 - [ ] Andy will pull me into the third year project to do coincidence method for activity of a source and then do efficiency of detectors
 - [ ] Use MC to simulate detectors to get the geometric term for efficiency calculation